len/Arrows/README.md

 The goal of this project is to build an extensible and mathematically rigorous environment where one can construct mathematical objects (such as groups, rings, modules, etc) and operate with them, their morphisms and their elements.

-Some of the objects currently implemented include: finite rings (ℤ/mℤ, ℤ/(p^k)ℤ, Galois rings) and finite fields, polynomial rings over arbitrary commutative rings, affine algebras, number fields, function fields, finitely presented modules over arbitrary rings, finite (finitely generated as modules) associative algebras, finite distributive (not necessarily associative) algebras, schemes (affine schemes, and closed subschemes of affine or projective space), coherent sheaves, and bounded (co)chain complexes in arbitrary abelian categories (e.g. modules, coherent sheaves, or recursively other categories of complexes).

-Many computations with these objects reduce to systems of linear equations over some relatively simple ring.
-Some of the most important algorithms implemented include: Hermite normal form over any Euclidean domain, Howell form over any Euclidean ring (possibly with zero divisors), and a generalization of Buchberger's algorithm for computing strong Groebner bases of modules over polynomial rings over any Euclidean ring (possibly with zero divisors).

-### Where to start?
 The most fundamental classes of the system are *Domain* and *Morphism*, corresponding to *objects* and *arrows* of category theory.
 You can explore the hierarchy starting from these classes and read the class comments.
 The code is well documented and contains references to the bibliography.

+Some of the objects currently implemented include: finite rings (ℤ/mℤ, ℤ/(p^k)ℤ, Galois rings) and finite fields, polynomial rings over arbitrary commutative rings, affine algebras, number fields, function fields, finitely presented modules over arbitrary rings, finite (finitely generated as modules) associative algebras, finite distributive (not necessarily associative) algebras, schemes (affine schemes, and closed subschemes of affine or projective space), coherent sheaves, and bounded (co)chain complexes in arbitrary abelian categories (e.g. modules, coherent sheaves, or recursively other categories of complexes).

+Many computations with these objects reduce to systems of linear equations over some relatively simple commutative ring.
+The core of the system relies on Gaussian elimination over fields, algorithms for computing Hermite normal form over Euclidean domains and Howell form over Euclidean rings (possibly with zero divisors), and a generalization of Buchberger's algorithm for computing strong Groebner bases of modules over polynomial rings over Euclidean rings (possibly with zero divisors).

 ### Smalltalk
 The system is based on Smalltalk-80, in particular Cuis Smalltalk.
 It is multiplatform and runs with the OpenSmalltalk Virtual Machine.
 Conveniently, Smalltalk comes equipped with arbitrary precision integers and rationals.